akeneo/pim-helpcenter/content/md/user-management/configure-saml-sso.md

 ### Metadata

 Metadata is a set of information supplied either by the IdP or the SP, in XML format.
-* `Service Provider`: The SP supplied metadata provide the Entity ID, the X.509 certificate used for decrypting messages coming from the SP, the Logout URL and the ACS URL.
+* `Service Provider`: The metadata information provided by the SP contains the Entity ID, the X.509 certificate used for decrypting messages coming from the SP, the Logout URL and the ACS URL.

 :::tips
 The SP metadata information can be accessed at the following URL: https://YOUR_PIM_SERVER/saml/metadata.
-Depending on your IdP, this metadata URL can be imported into the IdP to ease the configuration process of your application.
+Depending on your IdP, this metadata URL can be directly imported into the IdP to ease the configuration process.
 :::

 * `Identity Provider`: The IdP can also supply metadata to help configure the SAML communication.
 At this time, it is not possible to import it in the PIM to configure the Single Sign-On.